Columbus's letter on the first voyage: Recipients

 The choice of Gabriel Sanchez may, however, have been at Luis de Santangel's recommendation or initiative.
-Gabriel Sanchez was of a family of conversos who traced their origins back to a Jew named Alazar Goluff of Saragossa, and Sanchez was married to the daughter of Santangel's cousin (also named Luis de Santangel).
+Gabriel Sanchez was of a family of conversos who traced their origins back to a Jew named Alazar Goluff of Zaragoza, and Sanchez was married to the daughter of Santangel's cousin (also named Luis de Santangel).
 Although there is no record of Sanchez's direct involvement in the organization or financing of the fleet, his nephew, Rodrigo Sanchez, was aboard Columbus's ship as either a surgeon or a veedor (or fiscal inspector).
 Years earlier, Gabriel Sanchez's three brothers—Juan, Alfonso and Guillen—as well as his brother-in-law, the son of Santangel's cousin (also, confusingly, named Luis de Santangel, like his father) were accused of conspiracy in the murder of the Spanish inquisitor Pedro de Arbués in 1485.
 Juan and Alfonso escaped abroad, Guillen was tried but given the chance to repent.
 The Santangel brother-in-law, however, was found guilty of Judaizing and sentenced to death.
 Gabriel Sanchez himself was also accused, but he was soon extricated by his employer, King Ferdinand II.
 Perhaps not coincidentally, another of the persons implicated in the conspiracy was the uncle of Leander Cosco, the Latin translator of Columbus's letter to Sanchez, who may himself have been a relative to the Sanchez clan.
 Gabriel's brother Juan Sanchez set himself up in Florence as a merchant, and is known to have received a copy of Columbus's letter from Gabriel Sanchez, which commissioned to be translated into Italian (only a partial fragment survives, see below).
 One of Gabriel's nephews, also named Juan Sanchez, would later (1502) become the agent of the Aragon treasury in Seville and a contractor of supplies for the Hispaniola colonies.
 These intricate familial connections between Luis de Santangel, Gabriel Sanchez, Juan Sanchez and Leander Cosco, could be a mere coincidence, but it also suggests that the dissemination process may have been centrally organized by Luis de Santangel through channels he trusted.